mayaanne/foundations/sprint-4/kata-files/kata-manipulate-objects.md

 11. Add a children property to `adam` and assign it the value of `terah.children`.

-Follow the steps below to make the tests pass and complete the challenge.
-The order of the steps corresponds to the order of the tests.
-After completing each step, run your code to be certain that the next test has passed.

 When all of the tests have passed, your final `terah` object will be logged to the console.

 ## Reflection
-Navigate to your `my-reflections-sprint-4` file.
-Answer the following questions:
+Navigate to your `my-reflections-sprint-4` file and answer the following questions:
+1. What was the highlight of this kata for you?
+2. Did you find you preferred following the steps given here or using the test outputs in your repl?
+Why?